marcozecchini/marcozecchini.github.io/content/Teaching/PCS II - Bioinformatics/Tutorial/Tutorial 1.md

 Monty Python Live At The Hollywood Bowl,1982,Terry Hughes Monty Python's The Meaning Of Life,1983,Terry Jones
 ```
-2. Execute part of this [tutorial](https://www.geeksforgeeks.org/working-csv-files-python/) on this newly saved `.csv` file:
+2. Run the following examples on this newly saved `.csv` file (taken from this [tutorial](https://www.geeksforgeeks.org/working-csv-files-python/)) :

 	a.
 Run this example reading the previous `.csv` file